-* Each of the internships listed above may not be offered every semester.
-Please check the careers page on Museum of the Bible's website to see which internships are offered for the upcoming semester.
-You will find a detailed position description of the internship on the Museum of the Bible careers page.
+Museum of the Bible offers a variety of internships to students and recent graduates at our museum in Washington, DC, and at our offices in Oklahoma City, OK.
+Not all of the internships may be offered every semester.
+Please check the careers page on Museum of the Bible's website to see which internships are offered for the upcoming semester and to find a detailed position description of the internship.
+You may apply to more than one internship.

 - Transcript (official or unofficial)

 - Letter of interest

 - 2 letters of recommendation (1 professional, 1 personal)